Azure/device-simulation-dotnet/docs/DEVICE_MODELS.md

 /**
  * Entry point function called by the simulation engine.
+ * Returns updated simulation state.
+ * Device property updates must call updateProperties() to persist.
  *
  * @param context             The context contains current time, device model and id
- * @param previousState  The device state since the last iteration */ function main(context, previousState) {
+ * @param previousState       The device state since the last iteration
+ * @param previousProperties  The device properties since the last iteration */
+/*jslint unparam: true*/
+function main(context, previousState, previousProperties) {

     // Restore the global device properties and the global state before
     // generating the new telemetry, so that the telemetry can apply changes